Whilst all the tow was sleepy

 'I friendly-always-and

-I'm not like Thorpy Grumphlap,
+not like Thorpy Grumphlap,

 I'11 show you when we land.'